sympower/dt-data-load-tool/docs/website/docs/plus/getting-started/tutorial.md

 ## Configuration and profiles

-dlt+ introduces a new core concept - [Profiles](../core-concepts/profiles.md), which provides a way to manage different configurations for different environments.
+data_load_tool+ introduces a new core concept - [Profiles](../core-concepts/profiles.md), which provides a way to manage different configurations for different environments.
 Let's have a look at our example project.
 The profiles section currently looks like this:

 ```yaml
 profiles: